SwissCovid/swisscovid-app-ios/README.md

     </a>
 </div>

 SwissCovid is the official contact tracing app of Switzerland.
 The app can be installed from the [App Store](https://apps.apple.com/ch/app/swisscovid/id1509275381).
+The app design, UX and implementation was done by [Ubique](https://www.ubique.ch/?app=github).

+## Contact tracing

 The SwissCovid 2.0 app uses two types of contact tracing to prevent the spread of COVID-19.

 With proximity tracing close contacts are detected using the bluetooth technology.
 For this the [DP3T iOS SDK](https://github.com/DP-3T/dp3t-sdk-ios) is used that builds on top of the Google & Apple Exposure Notifications.
 This feature is called SwissCovid encounters.